rnucuta/usefuldatastructures/README.md

 - Enhancing documentation
 - Fixing bugs

 Please feel free to submit pull requests or open issues for discussion.
+Before committing, ensure that the python project passes linting checks by running `pre-commit run --all`.
+Unittests can be ran through `python3 -m unittest discover -s tests -p "*.py"`.
+These will be automatically checked as well through Github Actions.

 <!-- ## License